 Section 1002.395(8)(e), Florida Statutes, requires a participating private school, receiving more than \$250,000 in Florida Tax Credit (FTC) Scholarship funds during the fiscal year July 1 to June 30, to file an accountability report.
 This accountability report focuses on the use of the scholarship money and the financial procedures and controls in place at the school.
-That report, filed in the form of Agreed-Upon Procedures, is to be completed by an independent Certified Public Accountant (CPA), and submitted to the Scholarship Funding Organization (SFO).
+The report, filed in the form of Agreed-Upon Procedures, is to be completed by an independent Certified Public Accountant (CPA) and submitted to the Scholarship Funding Organization (SFO).

-There were 25 private schools that received more than \$250,000 in FTC scholarship funds during the 2011-2012 school year.
-Of the 25 schools, six schools submitted a completed report, 17 schools submitted an incomplete report, and two did not submit a report.
-The two schools that did not submit a report were issued a Notice of Noncompliance and of the two schools, one was suspended for failure to comply.
-The school's suspension was rescinded once the Department received information that satisfactory documentation was obtained and submitted.
+There were 258 private schools that received more than \$250,000 in FTC scholarship funds during the 2012-2013 school year.
+Of the 258 schools, 207 schools submitted a completed report, 27 schools submitted a report with material exceptions, 23 schools submitted an incomplete report, and one school did not submit a report.
+The schools that submitted consecutive reports with material exceptions were requested to create a corrective action plan.
+One school that has submitted a report with material exceptions for three consecutive years was issued a Notice of Noncompliance.
+The school that did not submit a report was issued a Notice of Noncompliance, and was subsequently suspended for failure to comply.
+The department is continuing administrative action against the remaining noncompliant schools.